Skip to main content

 Early Encounters in North America documents the relationships among peoples in North America from 1534 to 1850.
 The collection focuses on personal accounts and provides unique perspectives from all of the protagonists, including traders, slaves, missionaries, explorers, soldiers, native peoples, and officials, both men and women.

-• eHRAF World Cultures
+• eHRAF world cultures

 "eHRAF World Cultures is a cross-cultural database that contains information on all aspects of cultural and social life.
 The annually-growing eHRAF database is unique in that the information is organized into cultures and ethnic groups and the full-text sources are subject-indexed at the paragraph level."--eHRAF World Cultures Home Page.
 Formerly known as: eHRAF Collection of Ethnography.